undp/ssc/docs/manage.md

 You should be able to see your edits on the live site *almost* immediately.
 There is a small amount of processing required, so you may have to wait a minute or two.

+### Undoing/restoring changes

+Every change made is stored.
+It is usually possible for the administrators of the UNDP Github account to undo an edit, or restore a deleted file.

 ## Management pages